 How Kite coding statistics are calculated

 The Kite engine logs summary-level usage data to inform product roadmap decisions and provide summary coding statistics to users.
-Logging only happens while coding in a .py file with the Kite plugin installed.
+Logging only happens while coding in a .py or .js or .go file with the Kite plugin installed.

 For instance, we can identify when our ML engine is not accurate enough for certain libraries based on Completions Used, and then publish updates.
 We can also identify when CPU or memory usage issues arise, which are rarely self-reported by users, and proactively implement optimizations or fixes for relevant editors, distributions, and operating systems.